Marty Fiorentino, Partner

 In 1999, Governor Jeb Bush appointed Marty to a four-year term on the Jacksonville Port Authority (JAXPORT), where he served as Chairman of the Board.
 JAXPORT managed Jacksonville’s three seaports and four airports, including the Jacksonville International Airport.
 In 2001, Marty led the successful effort to restructure the JPA into two separate authorities – the Jacksonville Seaport Authority and Jacksonville Airport Authority.
 Afterward, Governor Bush appointed Marty to the Jacksonville Seaport Authority, where he was elected its first chairman of the board.

-From January to April 2017, Marty served in a consulting role as Senior Advisor to the Secretary of Transportation Elaine L. Chao.
+From January to April 2017, Marty served in a consulting role as Senior Advisor to the United States Department of Transportation Secretary Elaine L. Chao.

 Active in politics, Marty has consistently been one of the largest political fundraisers in the state of Florida.
 Marty is also active in the community, having served on the Board of Directors of Baptist Beaches Medical Center, Florida TaxWatch, the Florida Governor’s Mansion Foundation, Florida Gubernatorial Fellows Program, Jacksonville Symphony Orchestra, First Coast Metropolitan Planning Organization, Alliance for World Class Education, Board of Trustees of the Florida Chamber of Commerce, and the Jacksonville Mayor’s Film and Television Advisory Board.

 Marty received his bachelor’s degree from the University of Florida and his law degree from Mercer University.
 He is an honorary member of Florida Blue Key and is a member of the Florida Bar.
 He is married to WJXT 4 News anchor Mary Baer.
-Together they have four children.
+Together they have four children and one grandchild.